husarion/panther_ros/panther_lights/README.md

 ### controller_node.py

-Node responsible for processing animations and publish frames to be displayed on the Husarion Panther robot LED panels.
+The node responsible for processing animations and publishing frames to be displayed on the Husarion Panther robot LED panels.

 #### Publish